Getting started

 This section covers an example to demonstrate the basic functionality of BBoxDB.
-Data of the OpenStreetmap project is fechted, converted and imported into a table.
+Data from the OpenStreetMap project is fetched, converted, and imported into a table.
 Then, some queries are executed on this data set.
 In this example, the spatial data of Germany is used.
 Then, all trees around the famous Alexanderplatz (a public square in Berlin) are fetched.

 Viewing the discovered BBoxDB instances